Tooth Extractions

 How Does It Work?

-All dental sedation patients are carefully screened and a thorough medical history is completed prior to administering any type of sedative medication.
-Please plan to bring a list of all medications that you take (prescription or over the counter, including supplements) as well as disclose underlying medical conditions that you may have.
-Even if you feel it is not significant, there are contraindications for certain health issues that we should be made aware of; your privacy and confidentiality is respected at all times.
+All dental sedation patients are carefully screened, and a thorough medical history is completed prior to administering any type of sedative medication.
+Please plan to bring a list of all medications that you take (prescription or over-the-counter, including supplements), as well as disclose underlying medical conditions that you may have.
+Even if you feel it is not significant, there are contraindications for certain health issues that we should be made aware of; your privacy and confidentiality are respected at all times.

 During sedation, you’ll remain semi-conscious, being able to respond to basic questions and instructions (such as “open” or “close”) but sleepy enough that you’re not quite aware of what’s going on around you.